 As the concept of nature-based solutions, and consequently naturebased enterprises, is still relatively new, understanding what is and what isn't a nature-based enterprise can be difficult.
 Public and private sector organisations wanting to procure nature-based solutions often don't know where to start.
 There is a large degree of uncertainty about the levels of skills and experience required to plan, deliver and manage nature-based solutions and the standards in operation in this industry sector.
 The sector is highly fragmented and it can be difficult to reach nature-based enterprises.
 It can also be difficult for private and public sectors to implement nature-based solutions and make use of new opportunities.
-To respond to this challenge, the Connecting Nature Enterprise Platform was developed with five key objectives:

-1. Connect buyers with skilled and experienced suppliers of nature-based solutions.
+To respond to this challenge, the Connecting Nature Enterprise Platform was developed with five key objectives: 1.
+Connect buyers with skilled and experienced suppliers of nature-based solutions.
 The Connecting Nature Enterprise Platform aims to encourage new ideas for nature-based solutions at an early stage of concept development, thus increasing the quality and variety of interventions.
-If you are a city council or a private company looking for nature-based inspiration at pre-tender stage, post an open challenge on the platform and get some ideas from the different communities of interest.
-If you already have a tender ready to go or a job opportunity or any other kind of clearly defined opportunity, post this in the opportunity section to receive one-to-one responses.
+City councils or private companies looking for nature-based inspiration at pre-tender stage can post an open challenge on the platform and get some ideas from the different communities of interest.
+Buyers with finalised tenders or job opportunities or any other kind of clearly defined opportunity can post this in the opportunity section of the platform to receive one-to-one responses from nature-based enterprises.